'pdl' Dialect

 are

-a handle to the operation itself, and a handle to each of the operation
+a handle to the operation itself.
+Handles to the results of the operation

 When used within a matching context, the name of the operation may be omitted.